 Every year, Mixed Company Theatre looks to share its learning and strategy with those who are passionate about working with communities.
-Due to popular demand, Mixed Company is hosting a two-day Masks of Manipulation workshop on Saturday November 2nd and Saturday November 9th, 2019!
+Due to popular demand, Mixed Company is now hosting workshops every 3-4 months!

 This invaluable character development and conflict-resolution process designed by Simon Malbogat and co-facilitated by Peter Jarvis gives face to each of the manipulative forces we encounter both onstage and in daily life.

 Prerequisites: This workshop is recommended for participants who have previous experience in the arts/community engagement, or who have attended our Introduction to Forum Theatre workshop.

 Time and Date: Interested in this workshop?
 Email us at firstname.lastname@example.org and we’ll keep you posted on upcoming dates.

 Cost: The price of this two-day workshop is $260+HST or $208+HST for CAEA members.
 While this cost is already kept low with the help of our funders, students and arts workers who identify as underwaged are eligible for a further subsidized price of $130+HST.* Limited bursaries available.
 Read more about our Bursary policy here.